 It takes two to tango!
-Meet the “twins on clothes” and former owners of Berlin Mitte’s Waschsalon: in addition to knowing a thing or two about laundry, Ralf and Ulrich Guttmann are known for their iconic partner look, as for us, of course, we couldn’t resist meeting the siblings at the legendary Laundromat-Cafe to discuss what it feels like to coordinate outfits over three decades…
+Meet the “twins on clothes” and former owners of Berlin Mitte’s Waschsalon: in addition to knowing a thing or two about laundry, Rolf and Ulrich Guttmann are known for their iconic partner look, as for us, of course, we couldn’t resist meeting the siblings at the legendary Laundromat-Cafe to discuss what it feels like to coordinate outfits over three decades…

 Œ Magazine: In addition to being identical twins, you are known for dressing in identical outfits.
 When did you first start?

-Ralf & Ulli: That’s correct, we’ve been dressing the same everyday for the past 35 years.
+Rolf & Ulli: That’s correct, we’ve been dressing the same everyday for the past 35 years.

 Œ Magazine: What inspired you to do so?